asoprano/ha-bambulab/README.md

 # Bambu Lab

-A Home Assistant Integration for Bambu Lab printers
+A Home Assistant Integration for Bambu Lab printers modified by Tony Soprano

 ## Setup